How to use life insurance for charitable giving

 Donating your permanent policy

-You can gift an entire permanent life insurance policy to a charity while you’re still alive.
-When you transfer a policy to a charity, the charity becomes the owner and the beneficiary.
-It can then liquidate the policy and take its cash value or keep the policy going and grow the cash value.
+When you transfer your permanent policy to a charity, the charity becomes the owner and the beneficiary.
+The charity can then surrender the policy and take its cash value, or keep the policy active and continue to grow the cash value.

 It’s possible to use your life insurance policy to support both your loved ones and an organization you care about.
 If you want to reserve some or all of your policy’s death benefit for a charitable gift, ask a Policygenius agent what the next steps are.